yaptx/LiveContainer/README.md

 #### Method 1 (Requires AltStore 2.2.1+ / SideStore 0.6.2-nightly+ \[recommended])
 - Open Settings in LiveContainer
-- Tap "Import Certificate from SideStore"
+- Tap "Import Certificate from AltStore/SideStore"
-- SideStore will be opened and ask if you want to export the certificate.
-If you don't see the prompt, keep SideStore open in the background and tap "Import Certificate from SideStore" again.
+- AltStore/SideStore will be opened and ask if you want to export the certificate.
+If you don't see the prompt, keep AltStore/SideStore open in the background and tap "Import Certificate from AltStore/SideStore" again.
-- Press "Export"
+- Press "Export" in SideStore or set a password and export in AltStore
 - Tap "JIT-Less Mode Diagnose" and tap "Test JIT-Less Mode"
 - If it says "JIT-Less Mode Test Passed", you are good to go!
 >[!Note]
 If you reinstall AltStore/SideStore using AltServer, you will need to go through these steps again or risk needing to reinstall the app.

-#### Method 2 (Requires AltStore/SideStore)
+#### Method 2 (Deprecated, Requires AltStore/SideStore)
 - Open Settings in LiveContainer, tap "Patch AltStore/SideStore", and the app will switch to AltStore/SideStore to reinstall it with the tweak applied.
 If you use AltWidget, select "Keep Extension."
 - Wait for the installation to finish, then **reopen AltStore/SideStore**.
 - Return to LiveContainer and press "Test JIT-Less Mode."
 If it says "Test Passed," JIT-less mode is ready.